 - Google: As with everything else, potential development partners can be found on Google.
 Be sure to use keywords, such as the industry you are in.
 Your search terms on Google can be as broad or narrow as you would like.
 You could even go through the websites of organizations in your industry to see who they have worked with, in the past.
 Aside from sources that can be found through Google, use Google applications themselves; oftentimes, when you search up a company, Google Reviews pop up on the side of your screen.

 - Referral: Ask a colleague or friends: Your best connections may be from the people around you.
 Look around your office or your personal life.
 You may find someone who has worked with a development partner in the past whom they can recommend you to.
-Nothing is better than hearing first hand about an experience with a potential partner to make the judgement of whether or not you want to consider them for your own organization.
+Nothing is better than hearing first hand about an experience with a potential partner to make the judgment of whether or not you want to consider them for your own organization.

 - Forums: Although not quite your traditional social platforms like Twitter or Facebook, online communities are a viable way to reach other individuals of similar interest.
 These individuals may share a common position, challenge, industry, cause, or more.
 However similar to social media, forums are a fantastic way to reach people outside of your local area.
 Leave a post on a page or follow a thread to see what others are suggesting or commenting about a potential development partner!